labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/en/step2.md

 print(f'Total cost: ${total_cost}')
 ```

-This code does the following:
+Let's break down what this code does:

-1. Defines a function `portfolio_cost()` that takes a filename as input
+1. First, we define a function named `portfolio_cost()`.
+This function takes a filename as an input parameter.
+The purpose of this function is to calculate the total cost of a portfolio of stocks based on the data in the file.
-2. Opens the specified file in read mode
+2. Inside the function, we use the `open()` function to open the specified file in read mode.
+The `with` statement is used here to ensure that the file is properly closed after we're done reading it.
+This is a good practice to avoid resource leaks.
-3. Reads the file line by line, printing each line (just for debugging)
+3. We then use a `for` loop to read the file line by line.
+For each line in the file, we print it.
+This is just for debugging purposes, so we can see what data we're reading from the file.
-4. Returns the total cost (which is currently set to 0.0)
+4. After reading the file, the function returns the total cost.
+Currently, the total cost is set to 0.0 because we haven't implemented the actual calculation yet.
-5. Calls the function with the filename 'portfolio.dat'
+5. Outside the function, we call the `portfolio_cost()` function with the filename 'portfolio.dat'.
+This means we're asking the function to calculate the total cost based on the data in the `portfolio.dat` file.
-6. Prints the total cost
+6. Finally, we print the total cost using an f-string.

-Run this code to see what it does.
-You can run the Python file from the terminal:
+Now, let's run this code to see what it does.
+You can run the Python file from the terminal using the following command:

 ```bash
 python3 ~/project/pcost.py
 ```

-You should see each line of the file printed, followed by the total cost (which is currently 0.0).
+When you run this command, you should see each line of the `portfolio.dat` file printed on the terminal, followed by the total cost, which is currently set to 0.0.
+This output helps you verify that the file is being read correctly.